MicrosoftDocs/visualstudio-docs/docs/ide/reference/options-text-editor-fsharp-code-fixes.md

 - **Remove unused open statements**

-  If this check box is selected, documents are analyzed for unused `open` declarations, and a [Quick Action](../quick-actions.md) light bulb appears with an action to remove all unused `open` declarations.
+  If this check box is selected, documents are analyzed for unused `open` statements, and a [Quick Action](../quick-actions.md) light bulb appears with an action to remove all unused `open` statements.

 - **Analyze and suggest fixes for unused values**